smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Whirlwind and Roar have perfect accuracy

-- Silver Wind, Ominous Wind, and AncientPower have a 100% chance of raising one random stat by 1, rather than a 10% chance of raising every stat (accuracy and evasion still can't be raised, unlike with Acupressure)
+- Silver Wind, Ominous Wind, and AncientPower have a 100% chance of raising one of Def/SpA/SpD/Spe at random, rather than a 10% chance of raising every stat

 - Twineedle has a new base power of 50